WIDA ACCESS in 2025-26

 Who attends the standard setting event?

 Standard setting panelists are English language and content teachers, as well as school and district administrators from across the WIDA Consortium.
 They are experts who work with multilingual learners and are familiar with ACCESS.
-Members of the WIDA Executive Committee (state leaders who represent various WIDA subcommittees) and WIDA's Technical Advisory Committee (TAC) are present to oversee the process, and data experts will be there to analyze data.
+SEA representatives from around the WIDA Consortium and WIDA's Technical Advisory Committee (TAC) are present to oversee the process, and data experts will be there to analyze data.
 Staff from WIDA and the Center for Applied Linguistics (CAL) host and facilitate the event.

 Video Resources